quicwg/base-drafts/draft-ietf-quic-transport.md

 or the total number of connection IDs issued for each connection to avoid the risk of running out of connection IDs (see {{reset-token}}).

-Endpoints that initiate migration and require non-zero-length connection IDs SHOULD ensure that the pool of connection IDs available to their peers allows them to use a new connection ID on migration, as the peer will close the connection if the pool is exhausted.
+An endpoint that initiates migration and requires non-zero-length connection IDs SHOULD ensure that the pool of connection IDs available to their peers allows them to use a new connection ID on migration, as the peer will close the connection if the pool is exhausted.